blockchainsllc/in3-docs/docs/config.md

 * **verifiedHashes** : `object[]?` *(optional)* - if the client sends an array of blockhashes the server will not deliver any signatures or blockheaders for these blocks, but only return a string with a number.
 This is automaticly updated by the cache, but can be overriden per request.
+    The verifiedHashes object supports the following properties :

     * **block** : `uint64` - block number